Wiki (UW only) | Web

 Horizon: Visual Data Analytics in the Cloud

-This work led to the HaLoop system, and has also led to new features for handling unstructured grids in the OPeNDAP data management software popular in the oceanography community.
+This work led to the HaLoop system (currently the most cited paper from VLDB 2010), and has also led to new features for handling unstructured grids in the OPeNDAP data management software popular in the oceanography community.

 SQLShare: Database-as-a-Service for Long Tail Science